 Trustees in Bankruptcy, like those at MNP Ltd., work with you one-on-one to understand your financial challenges, let you know what all of your options are and help find a solution that’s right for you.
 If you declare bankruptcy or file a Consumer Proposal, your trustee will help you fill in all the required documents and file them with the Office of the Superintendent of Bankruptcy.
 Your trustee will also let your creditors know about the bankruptcy and deal with them directly on your behalf.

 Both MNP Ltd. as a corporation and each of our individual Trustees are licensed by the Office of the Superintendent of Bankruptcy (OSB).
 Only a Licensed Trustee may file a Consumer Proposal on your behalf or assist you in declaring bankruptcy.

 Each province in Canada has legislation dictating which assets you may keep in the event of a bankruptcy.
-These assets are exempt – or excluded – from the assets that would be sold by a Licensed Trustee for the benefit of your creditors.
-To learn what exempt assets exist in your province, click on one of the links below.
+These assets are exempt — or excluded — from the assets that would be sold by a Licensed Trustee for the benefit of your creditors.
+Read below to learn what exempt assets exist in your province.

 If you declare bankruptcy in British Columbia, you can keep:

 If you declare bankruptcy in Alberta, you can keep:

 If you declare bankruptcy in Saskatchewan you can keep: